jessicacliong/Pet-Stays-API-Webserver/README.md

 ## R8 Description of Models Relationship

+The Pet Sitter / staff model has a one to many relationship with the Pets model and the Message model.
+This is because one staff can take care of many pets and one pet has to be linked to one staff.
+The same goes with messages which is related to the staff model in a one to many relationship.

 ## R6 & R9 ERD & Database Relations Implementation

 ## R10 Project Planning and Tracking Tasks

 ### Creating a Trello Board